citusdata/citus_docs/ref_arch/multi_tenant.rst

 Many companies with web applications cater not to end users, but to other businesses with customers of their own.
 When many clients with similar needs are expected, it makes sense to run a single instance of the application to handle all the clients.

 A software-as-a-service (SaaS) provider, for example, can run one instance of its application on one instance of a database and provide web access to multiple customers.
 In such a scenario, each tenant's data is isolated and remains invisible to other tenants.
-It's efficient in two ways.
+This is efficient in two ways.
 First application improvements apply to all clients.
 Second, sharing a database between tenants uses hardware efficiently.

 Using Citus, multi-tenant applications can be written as if they are connecting to a single PostgreSQL database, when in fact the database is a horizontally scalable cluster of machines.
 Client code requires minimal modifications and can continue to use full SQL capabilities.